Detailed information on this veterinary medicine is available in the data sheet

 For oral administration.
 Administer directly into the corner of the mouth, or mixed with a little food.
 The rest of the meal should be offered afterwards to ensure all the syrup is taken.
 Shake the bottle and prime dispenser before use by slowly depressing the plunger repeatedly, up to 5 times.

-For every additional 0.9 kg bodyweight, an extra single pump volume should be administered.
+For every additional 0.9 kg bodyweight, an extra single pump (volume 1.1 ml) should be administered.

 Consult a veterinary surgeon before treating pregnant animals, or those with a history of epilepsy or severe renal dysfunction.